-Transport and infrastructure in FinlandOur listing of the primary kinds of transport compares the infrastructure of Finland with the average of all countries in Europe.
+Transport and infrastructure in FinlandOur listing of the primary types of transport compares the infrastructure of Finland with the average of all countries in Europe.
 Overall, the traffic routes are above average and in good condition.

 In terms of the length of its rail network, Finland ranks 5th in the world with 1.07 meters per inhabitant.
 In total, the rail network is 5,923 kilometers long.
 Freight traffic on the rails most recently totaled 10.27 billion tons and kilometers traveled.
 Passenger traffic reached 4.53 billion passenger-kilometers in 2018.